Interlace, Inc.

 Imagine a world where:

-Our mission is simple but transformative:
+Our mission is simple but important:

 Data ownership for everyone on the planet.